YahooArchive/mojito/docs/dev_guide/topics/mojito_data.rst

      }
    }, '0.0.1', {requires: []});

+.. _data_cookie-write:

 Writing Data to Cookies
 -----------------------

 The method ``cookie.set(name, value)`` is used to set a cookie with the a given name and value.
 The following example controller sets a cookie with the name ``'user'`` if one does not exist.

 .. code-block:: javascript